adoptium/temurin-build/RELEASING.md

 These branches should be named according to the following format (vYYYY.MM+NN) ,e.g v2023.03+01 , whereby the final element is an incremental counter appended to the year and month of the release.

+If anything needs to be merged into the new branch, it should typically be merged into master, then a `git cherry-pick` operation should be done to create a new PR against the release branch.
+This can typically be merged without further approval.

 #### Code Freeze message

 Paste the below message into the #release channel in Slack: